 Odnotowany: 2018 Mar 24 0030 UTC

 Przygotowane przez Departament do Spraw Komercjalizacji USA, NOAA, Centrum Prognozowania Pogody Kosmicznej (SWPC) i przetworzony przez SpaceWeatherLive.com

-a peak flux of 2,330 pfu at 17/1600 UTC.
+maximum flux of 1,090 pfu observed at 23/2105 UTC.
 The greater than 10

 MeV proton flux continued at background values.